 Michelle Teran is a Canadian-born artist whose practice explores media, performance and the urban environment.
 Her work critically engages media, connectivity and perception in the city.
 Her performances and installations repurpose the language of surveillance, cartography and social networks to construct unique scenarios that call conventional power and social relations into question.
-Currently she is a research fellow within the Norwegian Artistic Research Fellowship Programme at the Bergen Academy of Arts and Design, 2010-2013.
+Currently she is a research fellow within the Norwegian Artistic Research Fellowship Programme at the Bergen Academy of Arts and Design, 2010-2014.
 She is the winner of the Transmediale Award, the Turku2011 Digital Media & Art Grand Prix Award, Prix Ars Electronica honorary mention (2005, 2010) and the Vida 8.0 Art & Artificial Life International Competition (Madrid).
-She lives and works between Bergen and Berlin.
+She lives and works in Berlin.

 A selection of her artistic works can be found on a separate artistic projects page.

 Mortgaged Lives: a film that examines the experience of rupture, through the loss of a home, within the Spanish eviction crisis.
 “Mortgaged Lives” is her first film and part of an ongoing series that examines crisis subjectivities within the scope of recent political movements.

 For other current activities please visit the News section.